Coronavirus (COVID-19) update

-The council investigates noise from commercial premises (e.g. pubs, clubs), industrial premises and from domestic premises.
-However, noise from aircraft, road traffic and antisocial behaviour in the street is specifically excluded from the legislation we can enforce.
+The council investigates noise from commercial premises (for example, pubs and clubs), industrial premises and from domestic premises.
+Noise from aircraft, road traffic and noise in the street is specifically excluded from the legislation we can enforce.

 Council officers do not hold powers to stop noise in progress.
 Officers may witness noise and gather suitable evidence for the purpose of serving an abatement notice or supporting a prosecution.

-Whether from dogs barking, loud stereos or shouting and banging, complaints are investigated.
+Whether from dogs barking, activating car or building alarms, loud stereos, shouting and banging, all complaints are investigated.

 Noise from neighbours is a common source of disturbance.
 Everyone can expect some noise from the people who live around them.
 This could include any of the following reasons